 One of the top five beaches in the world also boasts one of the best oranges.
 Hugging a strip of sand along the northwest corner of the Dutch side of the Caribbean island of St. Martin, near the porous border with the French side, Cupecoy is comparatively small and requires a little hike down some stone steps to reach the beach.
 Once I settled onto the sand to enjoy the warm water and the comforting breezes coming off the Caribbean Sea, I realized that the beach is fairly private, thanks to the orange sandstone cliffs behind you.
 These wonderful barriers, indented with natural niches, reach up to 20 feet high, isolating you from the activity above.
 As dusk arrives and the westward-facing rocks absorb the light of the setting sun, they warm up to a luscious orange that will completely enchant you.

-- Spire of the Cathedral of Notre Dame of Lausanne (Lausanne, Switzerland)
+- Spire of the Cathedral of Notre Dame (Lausanne, Switzerland)

 - Stockholm Public Library (Stockholm, Sweden)